hellmarbecker/blog/_posts/2022-10-12-druid-data-cookbook-lookups-at-ingestion-time.markdown

       }
 ```

-And with that change,the query will give the expected result:
+And with that change, the query will give the expected result:

 ![Query, final](/assets/2022-10-12-05-query2.jpg)